izzetbiophysicist/VCF_context/README.md

 The AlphaMissense table can be downloaded from: https://github.com/google-deepmind/alphamissense Step 4: Creating Structures (Future Updates)

 ### 4.1.
 In future updates, the tool will utilize the AlphaFold database and the pyRosetta molecular modeling suite to generate structures for all variants.
-Stay tuned for more information on this feature.